-There may seem to be as many forms of treatment are there are types of cancer.
+There may seem to be as many forms of treatment as there are types of cancer.
 But each therapy works in a different way.
 That's because every person—and every cancer case—is unique.
 Rest assured that there's a team of doctors who are each specialists in their fields, helping to do all they can for you.

 Depending on the stage of your lung cancer, what the prognosis is, and what your preferences are, your healthcare team may prescribe one or more of the following treatments.
 Please be aware that the side effects listed below are just some of the side effects experienced.
 Be sure to ask your treatment team about any side effects you should be aware of depending on the procedure.

 The cancer is removed along with some of the healthy tissue surrounding it.
 There are different procedure options depending on the size, stage, and spread of the cancer.
 The surgeon could remove as little as a small section of the lung to removing an entire lung.